12 Beneficial Range Bag Essentials

 Okay, the bonus item isn't an item.
 Instead, it is a suggestion that you have backup gear for some of these items in your range bag.
 An extra pair of glasses or hearing protection can save the day.
 Try to keep your gear bag stocked and ready to go so you don't leave stuff at home.

-So there you have it, range bag essential items that I think should be included in everyone's bag.
+So there you have it, range bag essential items that I think you should add to your range bag.
 How many of these 12 items do you keep in your bag?
 Are there any items in your bag that didn't make my list?
 Let me know in the comments.

 Free Download —